usds/anet/docs/dev-setup.md

    1. Run `./gradlew eclipse` (linux/mac) or `./gradlew.bat eclipse` (windows) to download all the java dependencies.
 This can take several minutes depending on your internet connection.
 1. Set up npm
    1. Change Directories into the `client/` directory
-   1. Run `yarn install`  to download all the javascript dependencies.
+   1. Run `yarn install` or `./gradlew yarn_install` to download all the javascript dependencies.
 This can take several minutes depending on your internet connection.
 If the command hangs, it may be because your network blocks ssh.
 Try the command again on a different network.
 1. Set up Eclipse
    1. Eclipse will ask you for a `workspace` directory.
 You can choose any empty directory.
    1. Import the `anet/` directory into eclipse as an existing project.